Our companies are backed by the Best Pick Guarantee. Call one today!

 While the house centipede does secrete venom, they do not commonly bite people or pets, and a bite will only cause a small, localized sting.

-Whether they sting or merely slobber, winged pests in your home can be especially frustrating.
-Their ability to take to the air to elude flailing arms, rolled newspapers, and the most determined house cats makes them public enemy number one on the insect roster.
+Whether they sting or merely slobber, flying pests in your home can be especially frustrating.
+Their ability to take to the air to elude flailing arms, rolled newspapers, and the most determined house cats make them public enemy number one on the insect roster.